filecoin-project/venus-docs/docs/guide/How-To-Deploy-MingPool.md

 :::warning

-It is recommended that you test your setup in nerpa or calibration network before deploying on mainnet.
+It is recommended that you test your setup in calibration network before deploying on mainnet.

 :::